maxcrees/tbl.typ/README.typ

 - All #link(<mods>)[column modifiers] that expect an argument must provide that argument in parentheses.

+- The #link-label(`d`) and #link-label(`t`) column modifiers adjust the
+  vertical alignment for all table cells, not just those that are vertically spanned.
+As a result, the default is more consistently middle alignment (or `horizon` in Typst parlance).

 - The #link-label(`o(...)`) column modifier is a `tbl.typ` extension.

 - Nothing special needs to be done to use equations within table